nissan259/system-programming--Ex1/README.md

+Sure, here's the updated README.txt with the sh labels removed and the commands formatted with a black background for better visibility:
 Graph Algorithms

 This project involves implementing various graph algorithms in C++.
 The functionalities include checking if a graph is bipartite, detecting negative cycles, finding shortest paths, and more.